Information and guidance on registering land as a town or village green.

 There is an alternative means of protecting land through the planning system.
 The new Local Green Space designation empowers local communities to protect green spaces of local importance without the need to meet strict statutory criteria.
 Sites may be designated for a variety of reasons, including their setting, nature conservation benefits, or their quietness.
 Local communities will be able to identify green spaces through their local and neighbourhood plans, which will then receive protection equivalent to Green Belt, ruling out new development other than in very special circumstances.
 Consideration within the local planning process will ensure that the new designation will complement and not undermine investment in homes, jobs and other essential services.

-In relation to the pilot implementation areas for Part 1 of the Commons Act 2006 [Devon, Kent (but not including unitary authorities in these first two counties), Cornwall, Hertfordshire, Herefordshire, Lancashire (but not Blackpool), and Blackburn with Darwen], the procedures, forms and guidance for applications under section 15 have been revised, and are now contained in the Guidance to Applicants in the pilot implementation areas - you should not any other guidance or forms for applications in the pilot implementation areas.
+In relation to the pioneers areas for Part 1 of the Commons Act 2006 (see the list above under Applying to register land as a town or village green) the procedures, forms and guidance for applications under section 15 have been revised, and are now contained in the Guidance to Applicants in the pilot implementation areas - you should not use any other guidance or forms for applications in the pilot implementation areas.

 Management and protection of registered town and village greens

-Defra has published awhich answers some of the questions which we most frequently get asked in relation to the management and protection of town and village greens.
+Defra published a Guidance which answers some of the questions which we most frequently get asked in relation to the management and protection of town and village greens.

 Study of town and village greens registration system